Spark Drivers’ Guide: from Taxes to Mileage Deductions

 What Tax Deductions am I eligible for?

 Understanding and utilizing tax deductions can significantly reduce your taxable income, potentially saving you a considerable amount of money each year.
-For Spark delivery drivers, various expenses directly related to your driving activities can be deducted from their taxes.
+For Spark delivery drivers, various expenses directly related to their driving activities can be deducted from their taxes.
 Here’s a deeper look at some of the specific deductions you might be eligible for:

 Mobile Phone and Data Plans